-Baby Steps: Don’t invest before you complete Baby Step 3
+Baby Steps: Don’t Invest Before You Complete Baby Step 3

-If you are still on Baby Steps 1-3, be patient.
+If you’re still on Baby Steps 1-3, be patient.
 Put off investing for now.
 After all, avoiding a financial crisis with a fully funded emergency fund and paying off debt is a fantastic investment!

-- $1,000 baby emergency fund
+- Save a $1,000 starter emergency fund.

-- Pay off all debt using the debt snowball
+- Pay off all debt using the debt snowball.

-- Save/invest for your kids’ college
+- Save/invest for your kids’ college.

-- Pay off your home early
+- Pay off your home early.

 - Build wealth and give!
 Continue to invest in mutual funds and real estate.

-Investing For Those Just Getting Started
+Investing for Those Just Getting Started

-- Growth & Income
+- Growth and Income

 - Aggressive Growth